Private Walter George Howlett

 In 1963 - 23 years after the massacre - Captain Long wrote to Private Howlett's sister Ivy Meadows.
 That letter is now in the possession of Private Howlett's nephew Tony who lives in Palgrave in Suffolk.
 An image of the front page of the letter is reproduced below with a full transcript below that.

 Whilst not one of the soldiers killed in the massacre, Private Howlett lost his life in Le Paradis on 27th May - the day of the massacre.
 It is likely he was killed as part of the rearguard action against the advancing German forces.
+It is likely that George is buried in an unmarked grave in Le Paradis Cemetery.

 His death had a profound affect on Captain Long who admitted "a great respect and liking" for Private Howlett.